Awards and Prizes

 - • (optional) writing or other relevant work sample, no longer than 10 pages.

-Do you have a great writing project you want to work on this summer or next year — but need a financial cushion in order to do it?
-Supporting outstanding writing proposals, the Goldstein Prize is a "writing scholarship" intended to afford you some time to write.
+Do you need a financial cushion to support a writing project you want to work on this summer or next year?
+The Goldstein Prize is a "writing scholarship" intended to afford you some time to write.
 Prize awarded on the merits of proposed project; preference for award is given to students with demonstrated financial need.
-Endowed in 2010 by Penn parents Michael Goldstein and Danielle Goldstein.
+This prize is open to any currently enrolled student (including seniors and grad students).

 - • a cover letter briefly introducing yourself and your project, describing any relevant coursework or experiences that prepare you to undertake your project;